-Kärcher Switchable Wet And Dry Floor Nozzle
+Kärcher Switchable wet and dry floor nozzle

-Switchable wet and dry vacuum nozzle for perfect dirt intake.
-Easy adaptation to wet or dry dirt using foot switch.
-For all Kärcher Home & Garden multi-purpose vacuum cleaners.
+The switchable wet and dry vacuum nozzle gives you perfect dirt removal.
+Easily switch from wet to dry dirt using the foot switch.

-Whether dry or wet, fine or coarse dirt - the switchable wet and dry vacuum nozzle ensures a perfect dirt intake and impresses with optimal sliding behaviour thanks to lateral rollers.
-It can also be adapted quickly and easily to wet and dry dirt by means of a foot switch.
-Includes practical parking nib for fast and comfortable intermediate parking of suction pipe and floor nozzle during breaks in work.
+Whether dry or wet, fine or coarse dirt - the switchable wet and dry vacuum nozzle ensures a perfect dirt pick-up.
+The rollers on the nozzle ensure easy movement over any surface.
+The foot switch enables you to quickly and easily switch from wet to dry dirt.
+The nozzle includes a practical parking nib for fast and comfortable parking of the suction pipe and floor nozzle during breaks while you work.
+Suitable for all Kärcher wet and dry vacuum cleaners.

 Features and benefits